 2. Validate the Source

 To check a helmet is original, simply visit the official websites of helmet manufacturers, authorized retail outlets, or trusted online marketplaces.
 Compare the product listings, focusing on every intricate detail, peruse customer reviews, and carefully inspect the color schemes or graphic designs.
-Some well-regarded options for online helmet purchases include RevZilla, MotoSport, CycleGear, J&P Cycles, and BTO Sports, where I’ve spent hundreds of dollars with satisfaction.
+Some well-regarded options for online helmet purchases include RevZilla, MotoSport, CycleGear, and J&P Cycles, where I’ve spent hundreds of dollars with satisfaction.
 I’m sure, I’m not alone!

 But, when you’re thinking about buying from Amazon, eBay, Wish, Alibaba, or Walmart sellers who aren’t the main stores, be extra cautious.
 Major motorcycle gear brands usually refrain from selling their products directly on these platforms.
 As the classic Bell helmet company slogan from about half a century ago wisely advised, “If you’ve got a $10 head, wear a $10 helmet!”
 Or better still, as I, Michael Parrotte, former Vice President of AGV Helmets for 25 years, often like to say: